mchong6/JoJoGAN/README.md

 to all other images.

 ## Updates
+* `2021-12-26` Added wandb logging.
+Fixed finetuning bug which begins finetuning from previously loaded checkpoint instead of the base face model.
 * `2021-12-25` Added arcane_multi model which is trained on 4 arcane faces instead of 1 (if anyone has more clean data, let me know!).
 Better preserves features.
 <br><img src="arcane.gif" width="50%" height="50%"/>
 * `2021-12-23` Paper is uploaded to [arxiv](https://arxiv.org/abs/2112.11641).